 Exactly 26 countries have won Winter Olympic medals at each of the last three editions, in 2006, 2010 and 2014.
 The initial Gracenote Sports Virtual Medal Table again names 26 nations to win medals in PyeongChang.

 Since the Winter Games began to be held in a different year than the Summer Games, the number of different countries to win medals has increased a little.
 Twenty-two nations won medals at Lillehammer 1994 and this number rose to 24 at Nagano 1998 and Salt Lake City 2002.
 The last increase was to 26 different medal-winning countries at Torino 2006 where it has remained since.

 Twenty-five of the nations projected to win medals at Pyeongchang 2018 also won medals at the last Winter Games in Sochi.
 The exception is Belgium whose speed skater Bart Swings is forecast to win bronze in the mass start event.
 Swings is probably the best medal prospect for Belgium in Pyeongchang but the women's bobsleigh team and snowboarder Seppe Smits are also ranked in the top-8 of their events.

 The Virtual Medal Table is an excellent means of engaging fans on any platform.
-The tool is available to sports organisations, media publishers, sponsors and advertisers looking to activate their involvement in the world’s biggest sporting event.
+The tool is available to sports organisations, media publishers, sponsors and advertisers looking to activate their involvement in the world’s biggest winter sports event.

-Using performances in all Olympic sports events with world class fields, we are able to produce a prediction of the results for the 2016 Olympic Games in Rio if they were held tomorrow.
+Using performances in all Olympic sports events with world class fields, we are able to produce a prediction of the results for the 2018 Winter Games in PyeongChang if they were held tomorrow.
 This forecast is in the form of the top-8 in order for each of the medal events at the Games and an overall medal table.